simeoncran/hdhomerun_proxy/README.md

 ## How it works
 When an HDHomeRun app starts up, it broadcasts a discovery request.
 Normally the tuner would receive this request and reply with information about the tuner, including its IP address.
+However broadcasts cannot be received outside of the network that they originate on, so when the tuner and the apps are on different networks the apps won't be able to find the tuner.

 The **tuner proxy** listens for these discovery request broadcasts on the app's network and forwards them to the **app proxy** running on the tuner's network, and relays the reply back.
+This allows the apps to find the tuners so they can communicate.

 Note that only the broadcast packets are relayed.
 The proxy does not do anything with the video data.
 However as long as there is a route between the app's network